How does it work?

 The browser then communicates with the server directly to return the page data.

-Potential problems with traditional DNS
+Potential problems with classic DNS

 If the DNS server becomes unavailable, the “domain - > web server IP” conversion is no longer guaranteed.
 As a result, your visitors can no longer access the site and your search engine ranking will suffer.

-How does Anycast DNS resolve these problems?
+How does Anycast DNS solve these problems?

 So the DNS records are now present in the entire world, as close as possible to potential visitors.